argianardi/Newslynet/README.md

 - View top headlines by country and category
 - Read full articles on external websites
+- News archive feature to store and display previously published articles.
 - Responsive design for desktop and mobile devices

 ## Technologies